dvdsvds/yNet/docs/README_en.md

 - `{{#each items}}...{{/each}}` — Loop rendering
 - `{{> partial}}` — File include

-### Using with FetchContent
+### FetchContent

-You can use yNet in your project via FetchContent.
+You can use yNet in external projects via CMake FetchContent.

 ```cmake
 include(FetchContent)